ssbanerje/ssbanerje.github.io/content/_index.md

 ---

 I am a PhD candidate in [Computer Science at UIUC][cs@uiuc] advised by [Ravishankar Iyer][rkiyer] and [Zbigniew Kalbarczyk][kalbarcz] in the [DEPEND][] research group at the [Coordinated Science Laboratory][csl].
-I work on architecting heterogeneous computer systems for data analytics workloads.
+My research focuses on hardware-software co-design for architecting application specific processors and accelerators as well as programming models and runtime systems that can integrate these accelerators in modern data analytics workloads.

 I hold a Bachelor's degree (B.Tech.) in Computer Science and Engineering from [LNMIIT][], India.
 I have previously held positions at [CERN][], [Microsoft Research][msr] and [IBM STG][ibmstg].